-Anglo-Saxon culture of Britain.
+The ancestry of the name Chesterfield dates from the ancient Anglo-Saxon culture of Britain.
 It comes from when the family lived in Chesterfield, Derbyshire a market town which received its charter in the year 1204 from King John.

 Early Origins of the Chesterfield family

-Derbyshire, where they held a family seat from ancient times.
+The surname Chesterfield was first found in Derbyshire, where they held a family seat from ancient times.

-Early History of the Chesterfield family
+Important Dates for the Chesterfield family

 Chesterfield Spelling Variations